yiqiao-li/yiqiao-li.github.io/_pages/all_members.md

 ## Valentina Samboni (Past Member)
 <p align='justify'>

-Valentina Samboni was a graduate student in Civil Engineering at City College of New York.
+Valentina Samboni was a graduate student in DS at City College of New York.
 Her research focused on sustainable transportation systems and urban planning.
 She has since graduated and is working in the field of urban development.
 </p>

 ---